Capsicum: Uses, Benefits and Side Effects

 3) Skin Irritation

 Handle capsicum with care!
-Direct contact with it (especially the seeds and membranes) could cause skin irritation including redness and a burning sensation in some individuals.
+Direct contact with it (especially the seeds and membranes) could cause skin irritation, including redness and a burning sensation in some individuals.

-4) Respiratory Problems
+4) Respiratory Irritation

 Cooking capsicum could release powder or fumes that might cause respiratory irritation in some people.
 This could induce symptoms like coughing and sneezing.

-5) Interactions with Medications
+5) Drug Interactions

 Capsicum could interact with certain medications such as blood thinners, antidepressants, and diabetes medications.
 It’s important to consult with your doctor or a healthcare professional before significantly increasing your capsicum intake or using it as a supplement.